Azathothep/neongine/README.md

 }
 ```

-Then, you only need to pass an instance of it as argument to a new `NeongineApplication` and run:
+Then, you only need to pass an instance of your implementation as argument to a new `NeongineApplication` and run:
 ```c#
 using var application = new NeongineApplication(new MyGame());
 application.Run();